Hon. Nesta Douglas-Pennant

 Millicent Agnes Mary Duckham was the daughter of Alexander Duckham.1 She married, firstly, Wilfred Neill Foster.
 She married, secondly, Major Thomas George Frederick Cochrane, 2nd Baron Cochrane of Cults, son of Lt.-Col. Thomas Horatio Arthur Ernest Cochrane, 1st Baron Cochrane of Cults and Lady Gertrude Julia Georgina Boyle, on 22 October 1948.1 She died in 1981.1

 Her married name became Foster.
 Her married name became Cochrane.
-As a result of her marriage, Millicent Agnes Mary Duckham was styled as Baroness Cochrane of Cults on 17 January 1951.
+After her marriage, Millicent Agnes Mary Duckham was styled as Baroness Cochrane of Cults on 17 January 1951.

 Child of Millicent Agnes Mary Duckham and Wilfred Neill Foster